 Withholding obligations arise in limited circumstances.
 These include withholding obligations arising on the part of a payee of specific types of income.
 For example, in the case of employment income, withholding is achieved through the Employees Tax Instalment scheme (similar to PAYE in the UK).
-Withholding also arises on the payment of distributions by companies to Guernsey resident beneficial members (as defined in the Income (Guernsey) Tax Law, 1975 as amended ("ITL")); the making of upstream loans by companies to participators (as defined in the ITL) and the payment of rent on Guernsey situs real property.
+Withholding also arises on the payment of distributions by companies to Guernsey resident beneficial members (as defined in the Income Tax (Guernsey) Law, 1975 as amended ("ITL")); the making of upstream loans by companies to participators (as defined in the ITL) and the payment of rent on Guernsey situs real property.
 The obligation to deduct and withhold tax from payments under section 48 ITL arises in relation to payments by "agents" (defined in that section) to non-residents, but only if the non-resident is liable to Guernsey income tax on that payment.
 Section 48 defines an "agent" to include any person receiving or paying income on behalf of or to a non-resident, whether directly or indirectly through intermediaries or other third parties for onward transmission to the non-resident.

-Section 48 (7) ITL expressly provides that an agent is not chargeable to tax, and tax is not deductible by an agent, in respect of disregarded income within the meaning of section 47D (for individuals) or 47I (for companies).
+Section 48 (7) ITL expressly provides that an agent is not chargeable to tax, and tax is not deductible by an agent, in respect of disregarded income within the meaning of section 47D (for non-resident individuals) or 47I (for nonresident companies).
 There are 9 listed types of income which are designated as disregarded income under section 47.
 This list includes income consisting of interest and distributions.
 Accordingly, applying section 47 and 48, there is no obligation on an agent to deduct or withhold tax from payments of interest, dividends and income of a similar nature due to a non-resident, unless the provisos of section 47D(3) or 47I(3) apply.
-These provisos apply where the non-resident carries on business in Guernsey through a permanent establishment in Guernsey and the payment of income.
+These provisos apply where the non-resident recipient of the income carries on business in Guernsey through a permanent establishment in Guernsey and the income forms part of the profits of such business.